See what others saying about Hope in the Holy Land.

 Daniel Gordis, award-winning author of Israel: A Concise History of a Nation Reborn

 How often have you heard—“We need a fresh pair of eyes?”
-Todd Morehead provides those eyes for a penetrating look on the deep, often intractable appearing Palestinian-Israel conflict.
+HOPE IN THE HOLY LAND provides those eyes for a penetrating look on the deep, often intractable appearing Palestinian-Israel conflict.
 Watch the film and pass it on!

 Hugh Hewitt, American radio talk show host